 Training Format:

 All training sessions must include an opportunity for employees to ask questions.
-Any employee who did not receive either I, , or Chemical Specific Right to Know training prior to an initial assignment must do so immediately.
-Principal investigators, laboratory supervisors and work area supervisors must review and verify that current employees have received Right to Know Training.
+Any employee who did not receive either Phase I, Phase II, or Chemical Specific Right to Know training prior to an initial assignment must do so immediately.
+Principal investigators, laboratory supervisors and work area supervisors must review and verify that current employees have received Phase I or Phase II Right to Know Training.
 The UGA Right to Know Coordinator is available for training consultation and assistance.

 EMPLOYEE INFORMATION POSTER